CoderDebajyoti/Password-Generator/README.md

     cd Password-Generator
     ```

-2. Run the password generator:
-    ```sh
-    node main.js
-    ```

-3. Follow the prompts to generate a secure password.
+3. Open `index.html` in your web browser to use the password generator with a graphical interface.

 ## Example